The Sports Law Review: Japan

 There are no sport-specific national laws in Japan to prevent riots.

-In a professional football league, for example, the regulations of the J. League provide that a home club (which operates an official home game) shall be obliged to secure the safety of everyone in the venue.17 Accordingly, there are certain requirements to be fulfilled in the issuance of the J. League club licence, such as ensuring that the stadium has a police and firefighting command room, appointing a security officer of the club, and engaging a security guard for home games.18
+In the professional football league, for example, the regulations of the J. League provide that a home club (which operates an official home game) shall be obliged to secure the safety of everyone in the venue.17 Accordingly, there are certain requirements to be fulfilled in the issuance of the J. League club licence, such as ensuring that the stadium has a continuous connection to a police and firefighting command, appointing a security officer of the club, and engaging a security guard for home games.18

 Commercialisation of sports events